7bitcoder/7bitDI/Docs/advanced-guides/using-factories.rst

 Using Factories
 ========================================

-Factory functor can be provided to manually create a instanceValidity.
+Factory functor can be provided to manually create a service.
 Functor should return unique_ptr and as an argument should optionally take other services ().
 Functor scheme (Services...) -> std::unique_ptr
 Where Services are pointners, unique pointners, references, vectors with pointners or unique pointners